Before we start, who is this for?

 From Insight to Impact

-This is how we help leaders and individuals build a strengths-based leadership strategy that actually works.
-It’s not based on theory.
-It’s based on patterns, alignment, and consistent behaviour change.
+This is how we help leaders and individuals build a strengths-based leadership strategy that is based on patterns, alignment, and consistent behaviour change.

 Turning Self-Awareness Into Action

-In the Satori model, your CliftonStrengths aren’t just traits.
+In the Satori system, CliftonStrengths aren’t labels.
 They’re coordinates.
+They tell us:

 Before You Take Action, Ask: Is It F.A.S.T.?

-F – Focused: What are you actually trying to shift or achieve?
+F – Focused: What are you really aiming to change?

-A – Aligned: Does this reflect your strengths, values, and priorities?
+A – Aligned: Does this reflect your Strengths and values?

-S – Strategic: Will this move you closer to your WHY—or just keep you busy?
+S – Strategic: Does this move you closer to your WHY?

-T – Time-bound: When will you start—and when will you stop?
+T – Time-bound: What’s your timeline?
+When will you review it?

-This is how they stop chasing shiny things.
+This is how high performers stay on course—and stop chasing noise.

 Download the Satori Attitude™ Guide